danielgolliher/mcb7_resume/resume.md

 ## 💼 Work Experience

+### **Maximum New York** | _October 2021—present_

+[Maximum New York](https://maximumnewyork.com) is a civics organization I founded that does two things: (1) teaches New Yorkers how to productively self govern through cohort-based instruction in history, political theory, and modern politics, and (2) advocates for a larger, wealthier, more open NYC.
+The first cohort will begin at the end of March 2022.
+It's distinguishing feature is capturing the interest of a large pool of previously non-engaged New Yorkers, and the novel political theory I use to underpin it (see [this post](https://maximumnewyork.com/atlantis-on-the-hudson)).

 ### **Independent Projects** | _July 2020—present_

-For the past 17 months I’ve pursued several independent projects:

-* [Maximum New York](https://maximumnewyork.com/): a civics project to help increase housing stock in New York City.
-I built the site with [Jekyll](https://jekyllrb.com/) and [Sass](https://sass-lang.com/); site hosting is provided by [Netlify](https://www.netlify.com/), and source hosting by [GitHub](https://github.com/danielgolliher) (private repo).
 * [Graph of the New York City charter](https://golliher.substack.com/p/understanding-nycs-government): I built a graph of the NYC charter (~540 pages) to gain a better understanding of the interrelationships between different parts of the city government.
 I uploaded the charter to [Roam](https://roamresearch.com/), and manually tagged it with my own taxonomy.
 See the graph [here](https://roamresearch.com/#/app/NYC_govt/graph).
+I'm currently in the process of developing a smooth user interface so that non-technical members of the public can navigate the graph seemlessly.
+* [Lincoln Squared](https://lincolnsquared.nyc): this is a site where I record my progress in cleaning up "Trash Alley," my name for West End Avenue between 64th and 59th.
+I've also written about my sanitation project on _I Love the Upper West Side_ [here](https://ilovetheupperwestside.com/adopt-your-own-litter-basket-child/).
 * [Jack & Percy Publishing](https://jackandpercypublishing.wordpress.com/): a small independent publishing venture; I redesign classic books for better aesthetics and physical feel, from start to finish.
-I estimate that I’ll do about two books a year (the second is in process).
+The second book is currently in process.
 I have also previously written and independently produced [three other books](https://www.amazon.com/Daniel-Golliher/e/B00MW9N79I).
-* [Interintellect](https://interintellect.com/): I’ve hosted eight salons as an Interintellect host on a variety of topics, and I worked with another ii team member to set up the company’s current website (we migrated from Wix to Wordpress, and I built out payment and membership functionality).
+* [Interintellect](https://interintellect.com/): I’ve hosted twelve salons as an Interintellect host on a variety of topics, and I worked with another ii team member to set up the company’s current website (we migrated from Wix to Wordpress, and I built out payment and membership functionality).
-* Web3: my projects here are just beginning.
-I've held cryptocurrencies in Coinbase custodial wallets, and non-custodial wallets.
-I joined [ConstitutionDAO](https://www.constitutiondao.com/) in its attempt to purchase one of the remaining extant copies of the U.S. Constitution (see [POAP](https://app.poap.xyz/scan/0xF7A1d0244079EEae41b520a53427B8aD6D128B65) here).

 ### **Senior Public Relations Specialist - Rankings & Awards** @ [Ropes & Gray](https://ropesgray.com) | _May 2018—July 2020_